Who IS Sharla

 Certified Zentangle Teacher, and author of Tangle-Inspired Botanicals.

-A lifetime of observation and study of the natural world, a passion for color, combined with the study of photography, surface design, hand and free-hand machine embroidery, art quilts and textiles, watercolor and painting, collage and assemblage has informed her works that is a fusion of the organic botanicals, geometric, and a formal design amalgamation of expressive color, line, form, repetitive patterning, and mixed media.
+A lifetime of observation and study of the natural world, a passion for color, combined with the study of photography, surface design, hand and free-hand machine embroidery, art quilts and textiles, watercolor, acrylics, and painting, collage and assemblage has informed her works that is a fusion of the organic botanicals, geometric, and design with expressive color, line, form, repetitive patterning, and mixed media.

-Sharla's formal education in art did not come until her mid-thirties leaving her with an empathic awareness of the struggles the new to art and the more experienced artist bring as they move forward in their artistic journey but are not quite sure how.
+Sharla's formal education in art did not come until her mid-thirties leaving her with a keen awareness of the struggles the new to art and the more experienced artist have as they move forward in their artistic journey but are not quite sure how.

 Sharla mentors her students by offering the structure of the visual vocabulary and creative thinking in small, intimate classroom settings of 8 to 12 students.
 Reduced class size allows ample time for hands-on interaction between student and teacher as they explore and refine their unique, personal style of mark-making.
 Instruction includes developing mixed media backgrounds that inspire and guides intuitive design, color, and repetitive patterning choices.